Maxwell-Wire/dictionary/README.md

 **Conditional Logic:** The script uses if, elif, and else statements to handle different cases of word lookup and user responses.

 **List Iteration:** The script checks if the output is a list and iterates over it to print each item individually.

+### Requirements
+No external packages needed.
+Python built-in modules only